-In July 2017, CFAMM release a first-of-its kind preliminary research report on medical cannabis impaired driving.
+In July 2017, CFAMM release a first-of-its kind preliminary report on medical cannabis impaired driving.
 This evidence is an abridged version of the full report, which is available at cfamm.ca/impaired-driving-report-1/.

 While CFAMM is fully against impaired driving and supports responsible driving legislation, the term "impairment" is widely used but is not always clearly defined.
-When speaking of impairment, critical to this dialogue is speaking to actual impairment of cognitive, psychomotor, and other functions necessary to safely drive - not simply a measure of previous use such as the presence of THC in blood.
+When speaking of impairment, crucial to this dialogue is speaking to actual impairment of cognitive, psychomotor, and other functions necessary to safely drive - not simply a measure of previous use such as the presence of THC in blood.
 Unlike blood alcohol concentration, which is scientifically linked to levels of impairment, matching levels of impairment to levels of THC in one's system is still widely debated and has not been studied related to medical cannabis use.

-There are no straightforward answers available in the scientific literature, yet it is crucial to identify at what point patients are impaired by their cannabis use - not simply if they have previously consumed cannabis or have presence of THC in their body.
-With an absence of reliable biological tests that can accurately determine impairment, it is likely that non-impaired regular medical cannabis users, in particular, will be unfairly criminalized.1
+There are no straight forward answers available in the scientific literature, yet it is crucial to identify at what point patients are impaired by their cannabis use - not simply if they have previously consumed cannabis or have presence of THC in their body.
+Moreover, with the absence of reliable and enforceable tests that can accurately determine impairment, it is likely that medical cannabis users, in particular, will be unfairly criminalized, further catalyzed by existing evidence excluding the distinct use of cannabis as medicine.1